 World Cord Blood Day Conference

-You’re invited to the Free Online Conference for World Cord Blood Day 2023 on November 15th!
-Join renowned cord blood experts, including the esteemed Dr. Joanne Kurtzberg, as they delve into cutting-edge topics such as advancements in cancer treatments and regenerative medicine.
-The conference will shine a spotlight on ongoing clinical trials addressing conditions like cerebral palsy, autism, and spina bifida.
+You’re invited to the Free Online Conference for World Cord Blood Day 2024 on November 15th!
+Join renowned cord blood experts, including the esteemed Dr. Joanne Kurtzberg, as they delve into cutting-edge topics such as the power cord blood in the fight against cancer with nearly 100% usage rates in Japan, as well as the latest advances in transplant and cellular therapies in the US, UK and Canada.
 Secure your spot now »

 References